LAUREL – A change in county water bills is almost certainly coming, but exactly how much more or less residents will pay is still to be determined.

 Depending on how the tiers are set, the highest-volume customers could see either lower or higher bills.

-Montgomery County Council member Tom Hucker had a similar concern about the poorest customers, who are unable to pay their bills under the current rate.
+Montgomery County Councilman Tom Hucker had a similar concern about the poorest customers who are unable to pay their bills under the current rate.

 WSSC has money available to help customers who struggle with paying their bills.
-Beach also pointed out that the rate changes could be phased in over several years to give people time to adjust their budgets.
+Chief Financial Officer Joe Beach also pointed out that the rate changes could be phased in over several years to give people time to adjust their budgets.

-The County Council members were also concerned about giving residents time to make their opinions on the rate structure changes known.
-WSSC’s timeline includes three public hearings in May.
-Then the bi-county commission will make a recommendation on which structure to put in place.
-The WSSC commission and the County Council would then vote on that recommendation.
+The county councils were also concerned about giving residents time to make their opinions on the rate structure changes known.
+WSSC’s timeline includes three public hearings in May 2017.
+Then, the bi-county commission will make a recommendation on which structure to put in place.
+The WSSC commission, and then the county councils, would then vote on that recommendation.
 Staff said that will give them enough time for customer outreach and to include the new rates in its next budget proposal before they go into effect July 1, 2018.

 “I’m really skeptical about the notion of adopting something in June of this year,” she said.
 “We’re talking about the two largest counties in the state of Maryland.
-We have almost 2 million residents between us.
-I don’t think three hearings is nearly enough.”
+We have almost two million residents between us.
+I don’t think three hearings are nearly enough.”